ArduPilot/ardupilot_wiki/plane/source/docs/px4fmu-plus-px4io-wiring.rst

 #. **Mount the GPS facing up with an unobstructed "view" of the sky.**

    #.
 Connect the GPS cable to the GPS connector on the PX4FMU board.
    #.
-The GPS must be positioned so that it's cable will connect without
+The GPS must be positioned so that its cable will connect without
       strain to the PX4FMU's GPS connector.
    #.
 The GPS can be mounted on a short riser to give it the widest
       satellite access.